Community Organizations & Charities

 The Cascade Relays Grant Committee mission is to:

 - Involve and support communities that we run through

-- Facilitate small, local non-profits and community organizations to benefit from the CLR
+- Facilitate small, local non-profits and community organizations to benefit from Cascade Relays events

-- Maintain fun, respectful relationship between charities and teams
+- Maintain fun, respectful relationship between charities, community groups and teams

-In 2013, the “Hire a Volunteer Program” and other fundraising opportunities will support these non-profits and community groups:
+In 2014, the “Hire a Volunteer Program” and other fundraising opportunities supported these non-profits and community groups:

 Learn more about some of the CLR Charities: